SUMMARY

 Hiker's mental model

-When considering a hike, the hikers care most for a guide's experience, likeability, overall hike experience, and group dynamic.
+When choosing a hike, hikers prioritize the guide's expertise and likeability, the overall experience of the hike, and the group dynamic.

 Persona

-We focused on designing an intervention for International hikers looking for affordable, beautiful, safe, and convenient hikes near the city.
-These tourists are nature lovers and stay 1-3 months in Costa Rica but just a few days in the city.
+We focused on designing an intervention for international hikers seeking affordable, scenic, safe, and convenient hikes near the city.
+These tourists, who are nature enthusiasts, typically stay in Costa Rica for 1-3 months but spend only a few days in the city.
+Their main challenge is avoiding "gray cities" and instead seeking authentic, locally-driven experiences.

 Ecosystem map

-Then we mapped out the stakeholders and decided to make the experience better by bringing the guide and tourists closer together.
+Next, we mapped out the key stakeholders and identified an opportunity to enhance the experience by fostering a closer connection between the guide and the tourists.

 Journey map

-The first interaction began with city promotion or social media.
-Afterward, the hiker would contact them, make a deposit, and reserve a hiking spot.
-The hiker would then arrive at the location, hike, and then do the final goodbyes with an activity planned by the guides.
+The initial process began with city promotion or social media outreach.
+Afterward, the hiker would contact the tour operator, make a deposit, and reserve their spot.
+Upon arrival, the hiker would enjoy the hike, followed by a final farewell activity planned by the guide.

 co-creation session #1

-We did a session alongside El Brujo Tours founder, and It included an ice-breaker activity, sketching, role-playing, and journey maps.
+We held a co-creation session with the founder of El Brujo Tours, which included ice-breaker activities, sketching, role-playing, and journey mapping.

 co-creation session #2

-We did a session alongside an international hiker who is a regular in El Brujo Tours hikes.
-In this session, we focused on understanding the hiker's point of view.
+We held a session with an international hiker who frequently participates in El Brujo Tours hikes, focusing on understanding their perspective.

 synthesis & decision making